raul23/learning-chinese/grammar.rst

 Some measure words:

 - gè 个: most common MW
+- běn 本: used for books and magazines
 - píng 瓶: for a bottle of something (e.g. water)
-- běn 本: used for books and magazines
+- zhāng 张: used for rectangular or flag objects (e.g. table)
 - zhǐ 只: used for some animals like dog, cat, and rabbit
 - jiàn 件: used for clothes and luggages
 - tiáo 条: used for long winding objects (e.g. snake)
 - shuāng 双: used for a pair of items (e.g. pair of socks)
--

 |